adamdwhite/Openly/README.md

 ## Acknowledgments

-* Many thanks for the patient assistance from:
+* Many thanks for assistance from these kind folks:

-Jim Vickery, Hannah Hall, Jisie David, Brooke Wittenberg, Cohort 21.
+Jim Vickery, Hannah Hall, Jisie David, Brooke Wittenberg, and Cohort 21 of The Nashville Software School.